Dr. Konstantin weighs in on the environmentalist’s concerns: How much plastic is actually in plastic surgery?

 This is a valid question– it’s called plastic surgery, after all– but when you dive into the science behind it, you’ll find there is little reason to worry.
-In most procedures, surprisingly, there is at most a miniscule amount of plastic involved.
+As a facial plastic surgeon in NYC, I can assure you most procedures involve at most a miniscule amount of plastic.
 The name “plastic surgery” doesn’t even refer to plastic itself; rather, it comes from the Greek word plastikos, meaning to form, or to mold.

 So… does that mean cosmetic surgery has no negative environmental impact?